team-friendo/signalboost/README.md

 # Sysadmin Guide <a name="sysadmin-guide"></a>

-Want to deploy an instance of Signalboost on the official Team Friendo server or your own server?
+Want to deploy an instance of Signalboost on the official Team Friendo server or your own production server?
 Great!
 This section is for you!

-If you are a member of Team Friendo look for details here about how to use [blackbox](https://github.com/StackExchange/blackbox) to access our shared configuration files.
+> **Team Friendo:**  If you are a member of Team Friendo look for details here about how to use [blackbox](https://github.com/StackExchange/blackbox) to access our shared configuration files.

 If you have not already reviewed the [System and Service Requirements](#services) section above please start there to ensure you have the configuration details you'll need.